-If you are about to have an operation under local or general anaesthetics (anesthésie locale ou générale) in France, the surgeon will ask you to organise a meeting with an anaesthetist a week prior to the operation.
+If you are about to have an operation under local or general anaesthetic in France (anesthésie locale ou générale), the surgeon will ask you to organise a meeting with an anaesthetist a week prior to the operation.

 A file with be given to you and will have all sorts of information regarding the operation: